milonmaze/privacy-terms-observatory-beta/privacy.microsoft.com/en-us/privacystatement.md

 Search and site suggestions in Microsoft Edge automatically sends the information you type into the browser address bar to Bing (even if you have selected another default search provider) to offer search recommendations as you type each character.

 You can turn off these features at any time.
 In order to provide search results, Microsoft Edge and Internet Explorer send your search queries, standard device information, and location (if you have location enabled) to your default search provider when the app is used.
 If Bing is your default search provider, we use this data as described in the  Bing section of this privacy statement.

 Back to top

+Windows AI Features

+Click to Do

+Click to Do can run in partnership with Recall or as a stand-alone feature.
+Once started, you can use Click to Do to capture and analyze screenshots and identify the presence of text and images, then allowing you to take relevant actions for each.
+For instance, Click to Do can give you options to edit a screenshot image, or revise or rework text that it captures.
+Click to Do is unable to identify the content of the text or images identified within a screenshot, but you can use local AI and other tools to modify the content if you wish.
+Everything remains on your local device unless you make an explicit choice, like sending an image off to Bing for a search, asking Click to Do to provide a summary of text the user has selected (in which case it will be sent to Microsoft’s Azure AI cloud service), or using another local AI or other tool to modify a Click to Do screenshot.

+Click to Do also allows you to use your microphone to search for text within a capture screenshot.
+When you click on the microphone button, Click to Do starts listening to what’s said, which is entered into the Search box, and will highlight all the matches from the search.
+The audio captured by the microphone is not transmitted off your device.

+Windows Recall

+Recall is a Windows feature only available in CoPilot+ PCs that allows users to find things they've seen on their device using the text and visual clues they remember.
+To use Recall, a user must opt-in to save snapshots on their Copilot+ PC, which are images of everything open and visible on the user’s screen and include associated metadata such as the app name and time-date stamp.
+All data is stored locally on the device and is protected with Windows Hello Enhanced Sign-in Security (ESS), which provides more secure biometric sign-ins and helps ensure only the customer can have access to their information.
+Every time a user launches Recall they will be asked to authenticate using Windows Hello biometric sign-in or PIN before the contents of the snapshot folder will decrypt.
+Click to Do runs on top of snapshots in Recall and helps the user get things done faster by allowing them to take actions with their content, either images or text, on the screen.
+The analysis of snapshots is always performed locally on the device and the actions available to take change based on what kind of content is detected.

+Recall also allows you to use your Copilot+ PC device microphone as a way to search for text within captured snapshots.
+When you click on the microphone button located inside the Search input box within the Recall window, it starts listening to what’s said and enters it into the Search box.
+The microphone remains in use until you pause your speech, at which point it is turned off until you explicitly press the microphone button again.
+All the matches from the search will be highlighted in the results.
+The audio captured by the microphone is not transmitted off your device.

+Data captured by Recall including personal data (e.g., snapshots, metadata, processing results, and user queries) remain local to the device within your signed-in account on the Copilot+ PC, and is not transmitted off the device unless you take certain action.
+For example, if you copy and paste a snapshot into another app, or choose to include a snapshot when submitting feedback through the Windows Feedback Hub.
+The only way Recall content can be shared with anyone is by explicit on-device action taken by the user.

+You can control your content (such as Snapshots, metadata, search queries, and history) by pausing or deleting snapshots, filtering content, or using a supported browser in privacy mode.
+Learn more about your privacy and control over your Recall experience here.

+In addition to the Recall search feature, Recall also has a timeline, in which your snapshots are organized chronologically and visualized in a horizontal scrollbar that you can use to find and leverage your past activities on your PC.
+In addition to the features available within the timeline, you can delete snapshots from this view, either individually or by all snapshots containing a website domain (e.g., all from www.bing.com) or those from a specific app.

+Recall also has a Sensitive Content filter that is on by default to help prevent the retention of information that might be more delicate in nature (e.g., credit card numbers, state issued ID numbers, etc.).
+Users can turn this filter off if they wish in Windows Settings.

+Back to top